CloudLabsAI-Azure/Fabric-Analytics-in-aday/lab-guide/lab5.1.md

     ![](../media/Lab_5.15.png)

 ## Task 4: Build simple Data Pipeline

 Let’s start building the pipeline.
 We need an activity to refresh the Dataflow.
 Let’s find an activity which we can use.

 1. From the top menu select **Activities -> Dataflow**.
 Dataflow activity is added to the center design pane.
-Notice the bottom pane now has configuration options of the Dataflow activity.
+Notice the bottom pane now has configuration options for the Dataflow activity.

-2. We are going to configure the activity to connect to df_People_SharePoint activity.
+2. We are going to configure the activity to connect to the df_People_SharePoint activity.
 From the **bottom pane**, select **Settings**.

 3. Make sure **Workspace** is set to your Fabric workspace, **FAIAD_<username>**.

 4. From the **Dataflow dropdown** select **df_People_SharePoint**.
 When this Dataflow activity is executed, it is going to refresh **df_People_SharePoint**.
 That was easy, right? 😊

     **Note**: Notification Option is currently greyed out.
 This feature will be enabled shortly.
-You will be able to configure notifications on success and failure of this activity.
+You will be able to configure notifications on the success and failure of this activity.

     In our scenario, Employee Data is not updated on schedule.
 Sometimes there is a delay.
 Let’s see if we can accommodate this.